Now: origin server hardening

 Pilot agreements

-Clear written expectations for support, costs, safety duties, data
+Clear written expectations for setup, support, costs, safety duties,

 Launch checklist